Stick-on Fingerboard Markers (Temporary Inlays, side dots)

 Regardless, I always recommend NOT doing something permanent, like real inlays.
 For one thing, it could hurt your bass' resale value... and you eventually will develop your ear, at which point you won't want the markers anymore.
 But if they're permanent...
 Oops!

 Anyway, here's the alternative, which is wonderfully temporary.
-You get a total of 18 white or maple-colored vinyl stick-on "fake inlays" - 12 "dots" and 6 "lines" (see photo) You can use either one, mix and match, or use them on a couple different basses if you want.
+You get a total of 18 white or maple-colored vinyl stick-on "fake inlays" - 12 "dots" and 6 "lines" (see photos) You can use either one or the other, or mix and match, or use them on a couple different basses if you want.
 Whatever makes you happy!

 And when you've grown tired of them, simply peel them off.
 No harm, no foul.